didch1789/didch1789/README.md

 - 👋 Hi, I’m @yangchogosu
 - 👀 I’m interested in computational neuroscience.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning dynamical systems and fMRI
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me didch1789@gmail.com

 <!---
 didch1789/didch1789 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.